 In addition to these three categories of plants, there are two more types which need some support to grow.
 They are specifically called as climbers and creepers.

 - Climbers: Climbers are much advanced than creepers.
 Even climbers have a very weak stem but they can climb upon along with some support to grow and carry their weight.
 These types of plants use special structures called tendrils to climb on.
 Examples of climbers are pea plant, money plant, etc.

 - Creepers: Creepers, as the name suggests, they are the plants which creep on grounds.
 They have very fragile stems that can neither stand erect nor support all of its weight.
 For example, watermelon, pumpkin, etc.

-To learn more about plants, its structure and plants kingdom, visit BYJU’S.
+To learn more about plants, its structure, and the plant kingdom, visit BYJU’S.